-- Unlike Confluence Server, Confluence Cloud is sold as a subscription, not a perpetual license.
-You can pay either monthly or annually, with a discount for paying annually.
-Check out Confluence Licensing to decide which payment schedule is best for your team and estimate your baseline costs, or try our Atlassian Cloud pricing calculator.
+Unlike Confluence Server, Confluence Cloud is sold as a subscription, not a perpetual license.
+If you choose a Standard or Premium plan, you can opt to pay monthly or receive a discount for paying annually.
+Check out Confluence Licensing to decide which plan and billing cycle is best for your team.

-- Note that your existing Confluence Server license and maintenance do not transfer to Confluence Cloud.
-These are two separate licenses, and are paid for separately.
+Note that you can’t roll an active Confluence Server license into a Confluence Cloud subscription.
+These are two separate products and are paid for separately.

 - Review the FAQs: We've developed a comprehensive set of FAQs in the Atlassian Cloud Migration Center to assist you in planning your Confluence migration.
 If you have questions that we don't cover, let us know.

 Compare plans: We offer multiple plans for Confluence Cloud: Free, Standard, and Premium.
 Free plans are limited to 10 users and 2 GB of storage.
 Standard plans include 250 GB of storage.
 Premium plans are designed to give teams the confidence to scale reliably with advanced features, plus a 99.9% uptime SLA, unlimited storage, and 24/7 Premium Support.
 Learn more about the plans and options available.

 Try out Confluence Cloud: Sign up for your extended cloud trial.
 (Or if the Free plan meets your needs, you can set up a site, directly.)
 While signing up, you’ll need to choose your Atlassian cloud site name (URL).Tips for choosing your site URL